-R&D tax credits are due July 15th.
-Neo.tax wants to help startups apply, and raised $3M to do it – TechCrunch
+R&D tax credits are due July 15.
+Neo.tax wants to help startups apply and raised $3M to do it – TechCrunch

 The startup is entering what has become a quickly crowded field led by the likes of Pilot, which has raised tens of millions of dollars from prominent investors to use a human and AI hybrid approach to bookkeeping.
 Pilot was last valued at $355 million when it announced its round in April 2019, although it has almost certainly raised more funding in the interim.

-Ultimately, Neo.tax is betting that a deeper technical infrastructure and a hyper-focus on artificial intelligence will allow it to catchup and compete with both Pilot and incumbent accounting firms, given the speed and ease of accounting and tax preparation when everything is automated.
+Ultimately, neo.tax is betting that a deeper technical infrastructure and a hyperfocus on artificial intelligence will allow it to catch up and compete with both Pilot and incumbent accounting firms, given the speed and ease of accounting and tax preparation when everything is automated.